It usually indicates that there is a misalignment between the two eyes.

 The red glass and double Maddox subjective tests allow the patient to articulate the relative positions of the disparate images.

-Assuming that the normal, non-paretic eye is used for fixation, the image that is projected into the paretic eye will land on the extrafoveal retina.
+Assuming that the average, non-paretic eye is used for fixation, the image projected into the paretic eye will land on the extrafoveal retina.

-The amount of retinal mismatch increases as the eyes move further into the field of action of the involved eye muscle.
+The number of retinal mismatches increases as the eyes move further into the field of action of the involved eye muscle.
 The patient interprets this mismatch as double vision.

 The Maddox double rod test, a variation of the red glass test, uses a red and white Maddox lens to document torsional diplopia in a patient with suspected superior or inferior oblique muscle weakness.

-As an example, a person with a paralysis of the right superior oblique muscle, in whom the red lens covers the right eye, will describe that the red line is lower than the white line and ingested, because the right eye behind the red lens is relatively hypertropic and extorted
+As an example, a person with a paralysis of the right superior oblique muscle, in whom the red lens covers the right eye, will describe that the red line is lower than the white line and ingested because the right eye behind the red lens is relatively hypertrophic and extorted

 The examiner or patient rotates the Maddox crystal until the two lines are parallel.

-The magnitude of the cyclotropy can be read out of the test frame, and the direction of the deviation is indicated by displacement of the scratch mark on the Maddox bar from the 90 degree mark on the test frame.
+The magnitude of the cyclopropyl can be read out of the test frame, and the direction of the deviation is indicated by the displacement of the scratch mark on the Maddox bar from the 90-degree mark on the test frame.

-As both tests involve the use of a red lens, subjective diplopia can be induced iatrogenically by producing different images and breaking the fusion, allowing the heterophoria to manifest as a heterotropy.
+As both tests involve a red lens, subjective diplopia can be induced iatrogenically by producing different images and breaking the fusion, allowing the heterophoria to manifest as a heterotrophy.

 Both techniques are subjective.
 They depend on the patient’s ability to maintain fixation and accurately describe his diplopia.

-Inaccurate conclusions can be related to imperfect vision in either eye or an unreliable sensory witness.
+Inaccurate conclusions can be related to poor vision in either eye or an unreliable sensory witness.